SoulGrade/GAME-2338/Game-Reviews/Level_Editor.md

 There are 11 playable characters, that for the must part have the same controls with Space being an changing ability depending on the character.

 **CONTROLS**

-Up - Accelerate
+*Up - Accelerate

-Down - Reverse
+*Down - Reverse

-Left - Lean Left
+*Left - Lean Left

-Right - Lean Right
+*Right - Lean Right

-Z - Eject
+*Z - Eject

-Space - Jump, Bost, Brake, or ect.
+*Space - Jump, Bost, Brake, or ect.

-*Wheelchair Guy
+1.Wheelchair Guy

-*Segway Guy
+2.Segway Guy

-*Irresponsible Dad
+3.Irresponsible Dad

-*Effective Shopper
+4.Effective Shopper

-*Moped Couple
+5.Moped Couple

-*Lawnmower Man
+6.Lawnmower Man

-*Explorer Guy
+7.Explorer Guy

-*Santa Claus
+8.Santa Claus

-*Pogostick Man
+9.Pogostick Man

-*Irresponsible Mom
+10.Irresponsible Mom

-*Helicopter Man
+11.Helicopter Man

 ### Level Editor
 Players can create and share their own stage to other players and load other player made stages.